Nuremberg Laws: Impact

 While both the Interior Ministry and the Nazi Party agreed that persons with three or more Jewish grandparents would be classed as being Jewish and those with only one (Mischlinge of the second degree) would not, a debate arose as to the status of persons with two Jewish grandparents (Mischlinge of the first degree).
 The Nazi Party, especially its more radical elements, wanted the laws to apply to Mischlinge of both the first and second degree.
 For this reason Hitler continued to stall, and did not make a decision until early November 1935.
 His final ruling was that persons with three Jewish grandparents were classed as Jewish; those with two Jewish grandparents would be considered Jewish only if they practised the faith or had a Jewish spouse.
 The supplementary decree outlining the definition of who was Jewish was passed on 14 November, and the Reich Citizenship Law came into force on that date.
 Jews were no longer German citizens and did not have the right to vote.
 Jews and Gypsies were not allowed to vote in Reichstag elections or the 1938 Austrian Anschluss referendum.
 Civil servants who had been granted an exemption to the Law for the Restoration of the Professional Civil Service because of their status as war veterans were forced out of their jobs on this date.
 A supplementary decree issued on 21 December ordered the dismissal of Jewish veterans from other state-regulated professions such as medicine and education.

-While Interior Minister Frick's suggestion that a citizenship tribunal before which every German would have to prove that they were Aryan was not acted upon, proving one's racial heritage became a necessary part of daily life.
+While Frick's suggestion that a citizenship tribunal before which every German would have to prove that they were Aryan was not acted upon, proving one's racial heritage became a necessary part of daily life.
 Non-government employers were authorised to include in their statutes an Aryan paragraph excluding both Mischlinge and Jews from employment.
 Proof of Aryan descent was achieved by obtaining an Aryan certificate.
 One form was to acquire an Ahnenpass, which could be obtained by providing birth or baptismal certificates that all four grandparents were of Aryan descent.
 The Ahnenpass could also be acquired by citizens of other countries, as long as they were of "German or related blood".